Frequently Asked Questions

 Q. How many people enter the contest?
 What are my chances of winning?

 A. From year to year the number of entries varies widely.
-We have never had more than 500 entries, but we have had as few as 65.
+In recent years, we have never had more than 300 entries, but we have had as few as 65.
 Your chances of winning are related to the quality of your poetry, not to the number of entries.
-Fewer people enter our Novice Christian Poetry Contest (run annually from March 1 – August 31), so if you are concerned about the number of contestants (and are an unpublished poet) this contest might be for you.